m-ashry-eg/SAA-C03/notes/README.md

 - #### RDS Read Replica

-  - **What is**: An Amazon RDS Read Replica is a copy of a source database that is asynchronously updated in near real-time.
+  - **Definition**: An Amazon RDS Read Replica is a copy of a source database that is asynchronously updated in near real-time.
 The purpose of a read replica is to offload read traffic from the primary database, which can improve the overall performance and scalability.